kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

   owner: "bar"
 ```

-The Kairos configuration file allows to setup features of Kairos and system settings as well.
-A YAML file is used, similarly to [cloud-init](https://cloud-init.io/) which allows to specify both in the same unique file.
+The `kairos` block is used to enable the p2p full-mesh functionalities of Kairos.
+If you do not want to use these functionalities, simply don't specify a kairos block in your configuration file.

+Inside the `kairos` block, you can specify the network_token field, which is used to establish the p2p full meshed network.
+If you do not want to use the full-mesh functionalities, don't specify a network_token value.

+The role field allows you to manually set the node role for your Kairos installation.
+The available options are `master` and `worker`, and the default value is auto (which means no role is set).

+The `network_id` field allows you to set a user-defined network ID, which can be used to have multiple Kairos clusters on the same network.

+Finally, the `dns` field allows you to enable embedded DNS for Kairos.
+For more information on DNS in Kairos, see the link provided in the YAML code above.

+That's a brief overview of the structure and fields available in the Kairos configuration file.
+For more detailed information on how to use these fields, see the examples and explanations provided in the sections below.

 ## Syntax

-Kairos supports a portion of the standard `cloud-init` syntax, and the extended syntax which is based on [yip](https://github.com/mudler/yip).
+Kairos supports a portion of the standard [cloud-init](https://cloud-init.io/) syntax, and the extended syntax which is based on [yip](https://github.com/mudler/yip).

-Examples using the extended notation for running K3s as agent or server are in [examples](https://github.com/kairos-io/kairos/tree/master/examples).
+Examples using the extended notation for running K3s as agent or server can be found in the [examples](https://github.com/kairos-io/kairos/tree/master/examples)  directory of the Kairos repository.

-For instance, to set up the DNS at the boot stage:
+Here's an example that shows how to set up DNS at the [boot stage](/docs/architecture/cloud-init) using the extended syntax:

 ```yaml
 #cloud-config